CMPSC310-AlleghenyCollege-Fall2021/lab02/README.md

 Once you have typed this command, you can use the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader) in the Docker container by typing the command `gradle grade` in your terminal.

-## Automated Checks with GatorGrader
+## Automated Writing and Commit Checks with GatorGrader

-In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks mainly related to writing and the number of commits that [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically assesses.
+In addition to meeting all of the main requirements outlined in the assignment sheet, your submission must pass the following checks mainly related to writing and the number of commits that [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically assesses.
 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass correctly, the tool will produce the output similar to the one below.

 ```
+✔  The report.md in writing has at least 1 of the 'list' tag
 ✔  The report.md in writing has exactly 0 of the 'Add Your Names Here' fragment
-✔  The Application.ino in src/lab01/Application has at least 2 single-line Java comment(s)
-✔  The Application.ino in src/lab01/Application has exactly 0 of the 'TODO' fragment
-✔  The Application.ino in src/lab01/Application has exactly 1 of the 'setup(' fragment
-✔  The Application.ino in src/lab01/Application has exactly 0 of the 'Add Your Names Here' fragment
-✔  The report.md in writing has at least 1 of the 'list' tag
+✔  The report.md in writing has at least 250 word(s) in total
-✔  The report.md in writing has exactly 9 of the 'heading' tag
+✔  The report.md in writing has exactly 7 of the 'heading' tag
-✔  The repository has at least 10 commit(s)
-✔  The file Application.ino exists in the src/lab01/Application directory
-✔  The report.md in writing has at least 200 word(s) in total
 ✔  The file report.md exists in the writing directory
-✔  The Application.ino in src/lab01/Application has at least 1 of the 'loop(' fragment
 ✔  The report.md in writing has exactly 0 of the 'TODO' fragment
+✔  The repository has at least 25 commit(s)
 ```

 ## Receiving Assistance